Umuzi-org/ACN-syllabus/content/projects/nodejs/ajax/_index.md

 title: Add a little Ajax
 ---

 In this project you'll be creating a more modern frontend for your application.
 You'll need to create a whole new page that allows a user to see a list of visitors and to delete visitors.
+The technology to use is entirely up to you.

 ## A new page